peacemakr-io/peacemakr-python-sdk/README.md

 sdk.sync()
 ```

-### Protecting your Data with Peacemakr's Secure Data Platform
+### Protecting your Data with Peacemakr's E2E-Encryption-as-a-Service
 It's straightforward to encrypt and decrypt anything with peacmekar library
 ```python
 import os